Abhi-912/Devconnect-api/README.md

 # Devconnect-api

-An Api for social media for developers.
+An REST Api for Devconnect(social media for developers)